Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

     ```
    ![](../../images/module_01/lab_05_idct/hwRunSwPipeLine.PNG)

-1. Another interesting thing to look for compute utilization, please open the profile summary and have a look at compute unit utilization, it should have gone up from 23% to something more than 70%, which means it is now idling considerably less than what it was before we created this software pipeline on host side.
+1. Another interesting thing to look for is compute unit utilization.
+Please open the profile summary and have a look at compute unit utilization, it should have gone up from 23% to something more than 70%, which means it is now idling considerably less than what it was before we created this software pipeline on host side.

     ![](../../images/module_01/lab_05_idct/hwRunCuUtilOpt.PNG)

 \
 \
-NOTE: If the compute unit utilization in this case was still less than 50% we could have used a compute unit which has II twice that II of this kernel which is 2 for the kernel we are using and could have ended up saving some hardware resources on FPGA.
+NOTE: If the compute unit utilization in this case was still less than 50% and we have also found out that performance bottleneck is not compute unit but something else like  memory bandwidth or some other block working in pipeline with it, we could have increased the II by 2x which may  allows us to save resources on FPGA.

 ### Summary

 In this lab, you learned:
 * How to critically look at application timeline and profile summary
 * Identify potential for performance improvements from application timeline
-* Identify task dependencies and exploit them
+* Identify task that can overlap to create a software pipeline
 * Optimize host code to enable software pipelining for performance improvements

 ---------------------------------------